troystribling/BlueCap/README.md

 # Usage

-With BlueCap it is possible to serialize and deserialize messages exchanged with bluetooth devices, define reusable GATT profile definitions and easily implement Central and Peripheral applications.
+With BlueCap it is possible to easily implement Central and Peripheral applications, serialize and deserialize messages exchanged with bluetooth devices and define reusable GATT profile definitions.
 The following sections will address each of these items in some detail.
 [Example applications](https://github.com/troystribling/BlueCap/tree/master/Examples) are also available.

 ## BLE Model